dabzarch/at-docs/docs/revit-standards/project-setup.md

 ## Setting up the Project Browser

 ### Sheets
 Sheets should be organised in Revit through their numbering, sorting them into View Group & Sub View Group.
-For more information on numbering, see Section 4.2.
+For more information on numbering, see  ['Number'](file-naming.md) in 'File Naming'

 -	**‘View Group’**: indicates the series number
 -	**‘Sub View Group’**: indicates the sub series number